 Proto-Bulgarish Place Names in Eastern Europe

-As long-term studies have shown, a group of closely related tribes, which we collectively call the Bulgars, distinguished by special dynamism among all Turkic peoples, who populated the area between the Dnieper and Don Rivers from the beginning of the 5th mill.
+As long-term studies have shown, a group of closely related tribes, called the Bulgars, distinguished by special dynamism among all Turkic peoples, who populated the area between the Dnieper and Don Rivers from the beginning of the 5th mill.
 BC., have become the creators of the Corded Ware culture (CWC) which has been widespread in Europe from the Volga to the Rhine Rivers and from southern Scandinavia to the Carpathians (see sections "Ethnicity of the Neolithic and Eneolithic cultures of Eastern Europe. " and "Türks as Carriers of the Corded Ware Cultures ").
-Most of the Bulgars was assimilated among the various peoples of Europe, but those Bulgars, who inhabited Western Ukraine, kept their ethnicity and in the first millennium BC. re-settled in the wider area of Central and Eastern Europe (see. the cycle "The Scytho-Sarmatian Problems").
+They spoke of an unknown dialect of the paternal Turkic language.
+Most of the Bulgars were assimilated among the various peoples of Europe, but those Bulgars, who inhabited Western Ukraine, kept their ethnicity in the first millennium BC. re-settled in the wider area of Central and Eastern Europe (see. the cycle "The Scytho-Sarmatian Problems").
+In the first millennium AD, part of them moved to the upper Volga basin and their ancestors dwell there to this day under the name of Chuvash.
+Therefore, to decipher ancient Turkic place names, the Chuvash language will be used, which is the closest to the ancient Turkic.

 The Bulgars left traces of their stay in many place names, which can be divided into two groups – the time of CWC and Scythian times.
-The place names in Scandinavia, Germany, and most parts of Poland are definitely belonging to the first group.
+The place names in Scandinavia, Germany, and most parts of Poland belong to the first group.
 These include a strip of names, which stretches from Left-Bank Ukraine to the north in the area of dissemination and Fatyanovo Balanovo cultures.
-This suggests that it was the Bulgars but not other Turks creators these cultures, because the attempts to decipher the place names by means of other Turkic languages failed.
-It is also confident to say that the second group includes place names of Hungary, the left-bank Ukraine, and two strips from the Western Ukraine, one in the direction of the Dnieper River and the other to Black Sea.
+This suggests that it was the Bulgars but not other Turkish creators of these cultures because the attempts to decipher the place names using other Turkic languages failed.
+It is also confident to say that the second group includes place names of Hungary, left-bank Ukraine, and two strips from Western Ukraine, one in the direction of the Dnieper River and the other to the Black Sea.

 Among the clusters of toponyms of Bulgarish origin are present those that directly indicate the Chuvash ethnicity of the inhabitants of some settlements: